kechcole/Blog-App/README.md

 ### 6. User Authentication System.
 Django comes with built in authorization and authentication(‘permission’) forms from the Django contrib module.
 These features can be used to verify credentials buy defining logins and logouts.

-Previously only a superuser admin could log in, to enable other users to access the frontend, we need to build a login and logout pages.
+Previously only a superuser admin could log in so as to enable other users to access the frontend, we need to build a login and logout pages.
 Authentication views are defined at project level url module.
 Each view must be differentiated by name using extensions.

+#### 6.1 Create a login template.
 We will create these pages in users app template folder, then add their paths inside project level urls file then notify Django to lookup for them by passing it as an argument to `as_view()` function.

 ```python